 After two rewarding years at RDC, Tim had co-founded a local rock band called “The Mile High Club”.
 He also started to work in music retail at HMV.

 Soon Tim landed a job in Edmonton as a representative for MCA Records.
+It was the coolest job ever.
 He sold millions of dollars of music, got to hang out with rock stars and went to record stores every day.
 It was a dream job.
 On top of that Tim was singing jazz standards with The Jump Orchestra.
 It was heaven.
-But he transferred to Vancouver with MCA to become the Marketing Rep. for B.C.
 He thought he had found his calling in the music business.
 But he fell in love, quit his job and moved to Calgary.

-Calgary has always been a place where jazz is welcomed at special events.
-Tim began to specialize as an executive entertainer at events for business and world leaders.
+Calgary has always been a place where jazz is welcome at special events.
+Tim began to specialize as an entertainer at events for business and world leaders.
 He’s sung for prime ministers and royalty.
 He ever got to perform for Queen Elizabeth.
 Jazz turned out to be a pretty good business.
 So Tim concentrated on singing and MC’ing events for the next 20 years.
 Then CBC came calling.

 Tim lives in Calgary with his wife and two children.
 He supports The Calgary Food bank, Cancer charities and daily acts of kindness.